 Near Grand Island in Hall County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 49.881′ N, 98° 22.785′ W. Marker is near Grand Island, Nebraska, in Hall County.
-Marker is at the intersection of Bosselman Avenue and Wood River Road, on the right when traveling south on Bosselman Avenue.
+40° 49.303′ N, 98° 17.722′ W. Marker is near Grand Island, Nebraska, in Hall County.
+Marker is on Interstate 80 at milepost 316.5, on the right when traveling west.
 Touch for map.
-Marker is at the Bosselman Travel Center (truck stop) one mile north of Interstate 80 Exit 312.
-Marker is at or near this postal address: 7483 Bosselman Avenue, Grand Island NE 68803, United States of America.
+Marker is at or near this postal address: Grand Island I-80 Rest Area Westbound, Doniphan NE 68832, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 6, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 601 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on March 6, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on June 29, 2021.
+It was originally submitted on December 16, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 446 times since then and 44 times this year.
+Photos: 1, 2. submitted on December 16, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.